No. 2 Auburn routs Georgia 83-60 with 6 in double figures

 BIG PICTURE

-Auburn didn't slip up two days after becoming the program's third team to rise to No. 2, joining the 1959 and 1999 Tigers.
+Auburn became the program's third team to rise to No. 2 on Monday, joining the 1959 and 1999 Tigers.
 They're are off to their best start in SEC play since opening 12-0 in the 1958-59 season.
+That's the only other 6-0 league start in program history.

 POLL IMPLICATIONS